EndsOfTheEarth/QueryLite/Documentation.md

 QueryLite has support for custom types.
 These can be created manually or by using a code generation library.

+The following types are supported with custom types:

+- Guid
+- short
+- int
+- long
+- string
+- bool
+- decimal

 Here is an example of the `ShipperId` as a custom type.

 ```C#